IamBugs/obsidian-css-snippets/README.md

 ## How to use

-See the respective folder for a README.md.
+See the respective folder for a README instruction-file.

 ---